OutSystems/docs-product/src/deliver-mobile/app-shield/ExitOnUrl.md

 # Configuring an exit URL for a blocked app

 If an app with the AppShield security plugin detects modification or tempering, the app shuts down.
-You can use the AppShield **ExitOnURL** configuration to inform the user of th reason app closed.
+You can use the AppShield **ExitOnURL** configuration to inform the user of the reason.
 The **ExitOnURL** lets you to define an **Exit URL** that the app opens in the default browser.
 It also lets you explain the issue to the app users.

 ## Prerequisites